-The stove comes standard with a flue collar (1) at the top and a cast-iron cover mounted on the cast-iron back panel behind the convection back panels.
-If you want to install the stove with a rear flue exit remove the knock out section of the convection back panel with steady hammer taps to the small bridge which holds the knock out in place.
-Remove the flue collar from the stove, unbolt the cast-iron cover from the back panel and install it in the top plate.
-Centre the flue collar in the hole on the back side of the stove and bolt it securely in place with the bolts and clamps provided.
+The stove comes standard with a smoke outlet (1) and a ball lock (3) at the top, and a cast-iron cover mounted on the cast-iron back panel behind the convection back panels.
+If you want to install the stove with the smoke outlet at the back, knock the iron plates on the convection back panels out of the small "bridges" which hold the plates in place, using light, steady hammer taps.
+Unbolt the cast-iron cover from the back panel by turning it anti-clockwise, and install it in the top plate by pushing it down and turning it clockwise.
+The cover can work as a clean-out cover, making access easier for the annual cleaning of the stove.
+Centre the smoke outlet in the hole at the back of the stove and bolt it securely in place with the bolts and clamps provided.
+The ball lock is not used, if the stove is fitted with the outlet at the back.